Does Ashwagandha Increase Testosterone?

 Ashwagandha’s primary mechanism for testosterone support is cortisol reduction.
 As a classified adaptogen, it modulates the HPA axis — the hypothalamic-pituitary-adrenal system that governs cortisol output — reducing the magnitude of cortisol spikes in response to stressors.
 Studies using KSM-66 at 300–600mg daily consistently show cortisol reductions of 15–30% in stressed populations over 60–90 days.

 When cortisol comes down, the pregnenolone diversion diminishes, and testosterone production has more substrate available.
-The testosterone increase from ashwagandha is therefore a downstream consequence of cortisol reduction rather than a direct stimulation of testosterone synthesis — a meaningful mechanistic distinction that explains why the supplement works better for stressed men than for relaxed ones.
+The testosterone increase from ashwagandha is therefore a downstream consequence of cortisol reduction rather than direct stimulation of testosterone synthesis — a meaningful mechanistic distinction that explains why the supplement works better for stressed men than for relaxed ones.

-KSM-66 vs. Sensoril — Which Extract Actually Works for Testosterone
+KSM-66 vs Sensoril — Which Extract Actually Works for Testosterone

 Not all ashwagandha supplements are equivalent.
 The clinical trials showing testosterone benefits used specific standardized extracts — and the majority used KSM-66, which has become the benchmark for ashwagandha research.